sagemath/trac_to_gh/Issue 4121.md

 # Issue 4121: [with patch, needs review] correct the translation for automorphism groups of graphs with edge labels

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4121

 Original creator: rlm